WeRockTech/DiscussionTopics/CustomTopics/WomenToWatch2016/EleanorHarding.md

     * any pointers for people to win
 * Teach at CodeFirstGirls
     * tell us a bit more about CF:G
+    * Selected as the Ones to Watch 2016
 * Listen to audio books, which ones would you recommend
 * In additon to tech
     * Photography